MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 #### **Help and Feedback** section

 The **Tell me more link** by default, goes to the [Azure Information Protection](https://www.microsoft.com/cloud-platform/azure-information-protection) website.
-You can configure your own URL link that goes to a custom help page as one of the policy settings in the Office 365 Security & Compliance Center.
+You can configure your own URL link that goes to a custom help page as one of the policy settings in your labeling management portal: Office 365 Security & Compliance Center, Microsoft 365 security center, or Microsoft 365 compliance center.

 The **Export Logs** automatically collects and attaches log files for the Azure Information Protection unified labeling client if you have been asked to send these to Microsoft Support.
 This option can also be used by end users to send these log files to your help desk.

-The **Reset Settings** signs out the user, deletes the currently downloaded sensitivity labels and policies, and resets the user settings for the Azure Rights Management service.
+The **Reset Settings** signs out the user, deletes the currently downloaded sensitivity labels and label policies, and resets the user settings for the Azure Rights Management service.

 ##### More information about the Reset Settings option

 - You do not have to be a local administrator to use this option and this action is not logged in the Event Viewer.

 - Unless files are locked, this action deletes all the files in the following locations.
-These files include client certificates, Rights Management templates, sensitivity labels and policies from the Office 365 Security & Compliance Center, and the cached user credentials.
+These files include client certificates, protection templates, sensitivity labels and policies from your labeling management portal, and the cached user credentials.
 The client log files are not deleted.

     - %LocalAppData%\Microsoft\DRM